 Social media, company websites, and digital platforms are great places to promote your video.
 As we found, Millennials are more likely to see and purchase your product on social media.

 👉 Here are TOP-5 distribution channels to market to Millennials, based on the number of purchases they made on each platform:

 - Instagram: 55%

 - Pinterest: 29%

 This follows that producing informative marketing videos that appeal to a cause Millennials care about, and are posted on leading social media platforms is a solid strategy for increasing engagement in this generation.

-At Blue Carrot, we strive to create video animation for any business purpose and any target audience.
+At Blue Carrot, we strive to create custom whiteboard animation for any business purpose and any target audience.
 We know how to work with video for Millennials, what video tools to use, and how to keep their attention with video content.
 Take a look at some of our work!

 Handle – is a platform that connects all your social networks in one place so that people can reach you.
 It was an explainer video where we:

 - Showed how the product works in a simple way